twpayne/chezmoi/docs/REFERENCE.md

 ### `init` [*repo*]

 Setup the source directory and update the destination directory to match the target state.

-If *repo* is given then it is checked out into the source directory, otherwise a new repository is initialized in the source directory.
-If a file called `.chezmoi.format.tmpl` exists, where `format` is one of the supported file formats (e.g. `json`, `toml`, or `yaml`) then a new configuration file is created using that file as a template.
+First, if the source directory is not already contain a repository, then if *repo* is given it is checked out into the source directory, otherwise a new repository is initialized in the source directory.

+Second, if a file called `.chezmoi.format.tmpl` exists, where `format` is one of the supported file formats (e.g. `json`, `toml`, or `yaml`) then a new configuration file is created using that file as a template.

 Finally, if the `--apply` flag is passed, `chezmoi apply` is run.

 #### `--apply`

 Run `chezmoi apply` after checking out the repo and creating the config file.
 This is `false` by default.

-#### `--clone`

-Create or clone the repo.
-This is the default.
-Specify `--clone=false` to skip, for example if the source directory is already checked out.

 #### `init` examples